wbroach/luca1/README.md

 # LUCA1

 ## TODO
-- Change Maven build to package into a jar, create shell script acting as executable (or, maybe, a C executable)
+- Change Maven build to package into a jar with a well-formatted name, create shell script acting as executable (or, maybe, a C executable)
 - Consolidate binary operators in Parser.java using lambdas (supplier)
 - Add integer type
 - Add ternary operator
 - Add modulo, +=, -=, *=, /=, %=
 - Add bitwise operators
+- Change truthiness of lists to mirror python (i.e. true if size > 0)
 - Add `val` i.e. const value
-- Change truthiness of lists to mirror python (i.e. true if size > 0)
 - Comparison and equality on strings (lexigraphically) - ch 7 challenge
 - If either operand is string, convert other to string and then concat
 - ...what about iterables?
 Add support?